 So just keep in mind this is a very simplified program, which does have it’s uses but don’t expect to be able to create the most detailed models.

 OpenSCAD is an open-source, regularly updated software that uses script files and a 3D-compiler to translate information into a 3D model.
-It’s quite a unique way it making a 3D model that focuses on the modelling.
+It’s quite a unique way to make a 3D model.

 One of these features is being able to import 2D drawings and extrude them into 3D.
 It does this by using a part profile from a sketching in an SXF file format.